 Attorney at Schwabe, Williamson & Wyatt, Seattle

-Sarah Lawson is an attorney at Schwabe, Williamson & Wyatt in Seattle, focusing on Alaska Native law and policy.
+Sarah Lawson is an attorney at Schwabe, Williamson & Wyatt in Seattle, specializing in CARES Act and COVID-19 funding issues.

 Vanessa R. Norman